Never Been Better Tour

-Never Been Better Tour was the concert tour of British recording artist Olly Murs.
+Never Been Better Tour was a concert tour by English singer Olly Murs.
 The tour supports his fourth studio album Never Been Better (2014) and was announced in November 2014.
 Originally, only a leg consisting of 14 shows in UK was planned, but due to high demand, the run was expanded with more dates, also in the rest of Europe.

 Set list

 This set list is representative of the two shows in Sheffield on 31 March 2015 and 1 April 2015.
 It is not representative of all concerts for the duration of the tour.